| [LOCAL HOME] | [ RAILROAD HOME ] |

 Believe it or not, nine miles from the Capitol Building of the State of New York is deep in farm country: cows and corn line State Route 32 north of the yard.
 Don't expect much out here.

 The nearest facilities to Jericho Bridge are at South Albany Airport, which has rest rooms and a soda machine (Coke for $0.75 -- a real bargain!).
-Also, if the Webmaster is around, ask for a flight over the yard.
+Also, if I'm around, ask for a flight over the yard.

 Feura Bush has a Stewart's just south of the yard on Route 32, along with some pizza and a diner.
-On the Route 9W side there are a Stewart's and a deli between SK interlocking and Route 396.
+On the Route 9W side there are a Stewart's and a deli between CP-SK and Route 396.

 To the north, but not quite all the way to Albany, the village of Delmar (take Route 32 north to where it makes a hard right turn at an intersection -- don't make the turn but go straight onto County Route 52; turn right onto State Route 443, Delaware Avenue) has a variety of delis and diners, pizza and fast-food establishments.
 Try Swifty's (formerly BEFF's) for a pub-type alternative to fast-food or pizza.
 Also to the north -- on the Route 9W side -- there are a couple of shopping plazas in Glenmont: try Angella's Pizza in the Price Chopper plaza on the east side of 9W; a short distane further north is the Wal-Mart/Lowes plaza with the typical fare.